chloej7749/191/inheritance_lab2.md

 ## Question:
-Like the previous lab, the challenges was just understanding how inheritance works and how to implement it into the code to make things more efficient.
-That way, I can create an object of the subclass type which inherits the methods of the superclass and just act on that object, instead of having to do both.
-It's understanding how inheritance can be applied to make our code better!
+I think the challenging part in this lab was combining Scanner with the other factors.
+I had to figure out how to get the code to line up with the expected input, so it could print the expected output.
+This meant I needed to have a Course object and OfferedCourse object because the expected object had both.

 ## Video: